Samar-Pawase/Samar-Pawase/README.md

 ## 🙋‍♂️**About Me**

-- 🔭 I’m currently working on **Real time Crypto Currency price tracker/plotter with TKinter in Python**
+- 🔭 I’m currently working on **Building Tkinter interface for Crypto Price plotter**

 - 🌱 I’m currently learning **OOP in C++**